-Cody Canada + Mike McClure Unretire Cross Canadian Ragweed’s ‘Carney Man’ #TBT
+Cody Canada + Mike McClure Unretire Cross Canadian Ragweed’s “Carney Man” [DISTANT REPLAY]

 It was a long time coming.
-Two years ago this week — and five years after Cross Canadian Ragweed broke up, and to the pleasure of their fans everywhere — Cody Canada was recorded on camera singing “Carney Man” at Blaine’s Pub in San Angelo.
+Four years ago -- and five years after Cross Canadian Ragweed broke up -- Cody Canada was recorded on camera singing "Carney Man" at Blaine's Pub in San Angelo.

 From our original post: